kubowania/netflix-clone-graphql-datastax/README.md

 ```bash
 netlify dev
 ```
-* make sure you have installed the netlify command line interface.
-You can do so by running: `npm install netlify-cli -g`
+note: (make sure you have installed the netlify command line interface.
+You can do so by running: `npm install netlify-cli -g`)

 ## TADA